Please start by filling in your information below:

 Install Compact Fluorescent Light (CFL) or Light Emitting Diode (LED) light bulbs Invalid Input

 Update power management settings on my computer Invalid Input

 Set your computer to “Power Saver” so it will go into standby or sleep mode after a few minutes of inactivity.
 Computers use 80% less energy while in this mode & will ‘wake’ up in seconds with the click of your mouse.
 Learn about

 NUIT's energy savings policy

-Plug my electronics and chargers into a powerstrip, and turn it off when I'm not using them Invalid Input
+Plug my electronics and chargers into a smart strip and turn off all electronics when not in use Invalid Input